WPRDC/data-guide/docs/privacy.md

 The presence of protected PII in a database need not pose an insurmountable barrier to the release of data.
 De-identifying and anonymizing information may be appropriate methods for reducing the risk associated with replicated or retained PII.
 De-identification involves applying replicable algorithms that remove or obscure any PII such that the de-identified information cannot be used to identify an individual.
 The algorithm used for de-identification should be maintained in a location separate from the respective data with appropriate safeguards and access controls.
 In de-identification, the de-identification algorithm can be used to reconstitute the original PII from de-identified data.

 In contrast, anonymized information cannot be used to reconstitute the original, individual methods.
 Anonymization methods include generalization (grouping records by category or geographic area), suppressing data, or introducing noise by swapping values of individuals fields or replacing individual values with summary statistics.
-While PII is removed, anonymized data loose granulator of information the individual record level and are often less useful for research and decision support.
+While PII is removed, anonymized data are often less useful for research and decision support.

 ##How to Reduce the Risk of Accidentally Releasing PII or other sensitive information
 There are several actions your organization can take to minimize the risk of accidentally releasing data containing PII or other sensitive information.
 The information in the publishers guide summarizes more-detailed information presented in UCSUR's 2015 White Paper "Frameworks to Protect Personally Identifiable Information and Assess the Risk of Unintended Breaches"